This is a list introducing people who have contributed to important concepts and methods for going beyond:

 Seth Godin

-Coincidence and grilled cheese (E) – Akimbo: A Podcast from Seth Godin
+What should school cost? – Akimbo: A Podcast from Seth Godin

-What are the odds?
-Pretty good actually.Akimbo is a weekly podcast created by Seth Godin.
+Plus, stop stealing dreams.Akimbo is a weekly podcast created by Seth Godin.
 He's the bestselling author of 20 books and a long-time entrepreneur, freelancer and teacher.You can find out more about Seth by reading his daily blog at seths.blog and about the podcast at akimbo.link.To submit a question and to see the show notes, please visit akimbo.link and press the appropriate button.
 Hosted on Acast.
 See acast.com/privacy for more information.

 Charles Hoskinson